hackerbay/Employee-Handbook/people-operations/salary-and-leave/README.md

 ### Partial Leaves

 If you’re working part time any day then fill up a leave form.
 There’s now a way to mark a “partial leave”.
-Make sure you submit a partial leave atleast  1 day in advance and have it approved by me.
+Make sure you submit a partial leave at least  1 day in advance and have it approved by me.
 You can see the approval status on your dashboard.
 If you don’t do this then the bot which computes your salary will automatically register a violation and deducts your salary accordingly in this case.
 Make sure you also report to the client if you’re working with the client.
 If you submit the form on the same day.
 It’ll not be considered and will not be approved.

 ### Maternity Leave:
 - You can take a leave off upto 18 months.